AnthonyGuerreiro/stress-test/README.md

 # stess-test

 Stress test is a tool to reproduce java race conditions.
 It creates an array of <test per iteration> tests using the test setup class by n worker threads.
-It than executes it test by n worker threads till the given iteration count or error count is reached.
+It then executes the test by n worker threads till the given iteration count or error count is reached.

 usage: com.vmlens.StressTest (-e <error count> | -i <iteration count>) <Test Setup Class>